djdrysdale/digital-garden/notes/Winning strategy is more about synthesis than analysis.md

+---
+title: Winning strategy is more about synthesis than analysis
+date: 2021-02-26
+description: Analysis alone cannot drive good strategy.
+Good strategy requires synthesis and the creation of new insights and perspective based on disparate data.
-tags: #lit
+tags: lit
+---

 A winning strategy is more about synthesis than analysis: it requires developing a new mental model or theory. [[¶ Deductive reasoning|Deductive analysis]] cannot produce the level of insight necessary to create a defensible moat.
-Strategy requires synthesizing an understanding of the “meta game” and adapting more quickly than the competition—not quickly following the [[Reading about strategy won't produce a winning strategy.|last successful strategy]].
+Strategy requires synthesizing an understanding of the “meta game” and adapting more quickly than the competition—not quickly following the [[Reading about strategy won't produce a winning strategy|last successful strategy]].

 ---
 #### Related